rowan-adeya/masters-project/README.md

 The "Important Document" folder will contain current working versions and final versions of "important documents"; these include literature review, outlines, guidlines and the final paper.

 The "References" folder will contain a a full annotated bibliography, with a .bib file which will contain all the references themselves.
-The subfolder "reference_files_pdfs" will contain most of the papers that I will be reading.

 The "Learning Resources" folder will contain items such as textbooks, articles and links which will directly aid in my continued learning.

-The "References" folder will contain a a full annotated bibliography, with a .bib file which will contain all the references themselves.
-The subfolder "reference_files_pdfs" will contain most of the papers that I will be reading.

-Weekly directories will be created, whereby the main objectives, working out and analysis, notes and summaries of work will be present.
+The "Research Project" folder will contain all the analysis and research that I have done towards the project so far.